 Before you rush into those tutorials, I strongly recommend that you read How to Make / Create Your Own Website: The Beginner's A-Z Guide.
 The guide takes you through all the steps involved in creating a website.
 There's more to starting a website than using a web editor.

-There are of course people who, for some reason or other, find that they need to learn PHP to perform some task over and beyond what a normal web page can do.
+There are of course people who, for some reason or other, find that they need to learn PHP to perform some task above and beyond what a normal web page can do.
 (For example, you're trying to create a search engine of your own.)
 If you can't make use of the prebuilt PHP programs written by others, and need to write your own, start by reading some PHP tutorials.
 The absolute beginner may want to start with PHP Tutorial: How to Write Your First PHP Script.

 Be warned though: programming is not the same as designing a website.
 In my experience, some people who have no trouble creating websites have great difficulty learning a programming language.
 They involve different skills: it's like asking a talented poet to learn to repair a motorcycle.
 Of course it's doable, but your skills in one do not necessarily translate to the other.
 On the other hand, if you already have a programming background or have a talent for programming, then PHP is actually a very easy language to learn.